‘Dancing With The Stars’ Recap: Heather Morris ‘Okay’ After Shocking Elimination

 As a treat, DWTS even brought out Backstreet Boys’ Nick Carter as a guest judge for the night.
 Coincidentally, Bonner Bolton and Sharna Burgess danced to a Backstreet Boys song, “I Want It That Way.”

-Norman Kordei and partner Valentin Chmerkovskiy got the evening’s second-highest score, 38/40.
-They performed a salsa number to The Pussycat Dolls’ “When I Grow Up”.
+Normani Kordei and partner Valentin Chmerkovskiy got the evening’s second-highest score, 38/40.
+They performed a salsa number to The Pussycat Dolls’ “When I Grow Up.”
 Meanwhile, Nick Viall and Peta Murgatroyd got the lowest score with 28/40.
 The two performed a jive number to The Beach Boys’ “Fun, Fun, Fun” but fell short to please the judges.

-Heather Morris, wearing a sexy red dress, brought her a-game to the 1940s-inspired rumba performance.
+Heather Morris, wearing a sexy red dress, brought her A-game to the 1940s-inspired rumba performance.
 She showed a different level of dancing technique, even giving out perfect splits throughout the number.
 This episode also marked the return of her dance partner Maksim Chmerkovskiy, who had to take a break from the show while recovering from an injury.

 The judges, who gave the pair a rare 40/40, could barely contain themselves after the former Glee star’s performance.
 Bruno Tonioli called Heather a “champion.”